-Something Fishy Camp Update: For health and safety reasons, we will not be hosting an in-person camp for the summer of 2020.
-Stay tuned for a series of digital programs and activities based on the camp curriculum.
-These will be released in July.
+Something Fishy Camp Update: For health and safety reasons, we will not be hosting an in-person camp this summer.
+Click here to learn more about Something Fishy Virtual Camp for the summer of 2020.

 Something Fishy Camp is produced by New Bedford Fishing Heritage Center in partnership with New Bedford Whaling National Historical Park and the Whaling History Alliance.
 Funding is provided by New Bedford Day Nursery, New Bedford Whaling National Historical Park, and BayCoast Bank.